DonYall/fight/README.md

 ### ethan
 Speed: 7\
-Health: 125\
+Health: 175\
-Super: Ethan turns into One Punch Man.
-His speed and jump stats are drastically decreased, but his melee attacks will leave his opponent at 1hp.
-After using his empowered melee attack, his opponent immediately charges up their super.
+Super: ethan turns into Two Punch Man.
+His speed and jump stats are drastically decreased, but his melee attacks will leave his opponent at 1 hp.
+After using his empowered melee attack, his opponent's super will be immediately charged up.

 ### kairo
 Speed: 7\
 Health: 125\
-Super: Kairo goes Gung Ho and gains the ability to shoot while moving, jumping, or fingering.
+Passive: kairo has the ability to shoot while moving or jumping.\
+Super: kairo grows legs.